Not 50, only 6 councillors and 1 MLA joined BJP: TMC does fact check

 Setback for Mamata as Mukul Roy's son, 2 Bengal MLAs, 50 councillors join BJP

-Three West Bengal MLAs, including BJP leader Mukul Roy's son Subhrangshu Roy, and over 50 municipal councillors, most of them from the Trinamool Congress, joined the BJP on Tuesday.
+Reportedly, three West Bengal MLAs, including BJP leader Mukul Roy's son Subhrangshu Roy, and over 50 municipal councillors, most of them from the Trinamool Congress, joined the BJP on Tuesday.